-North Korea fires ballistic missile toward South Korea
+North Korea ‘fires ballistic missile toward South Korea’ ahead of Kamala Harris visit

 It accused the US, and other “hostile forces”, of spreading rumours to “pursue its base political and military aims”.

-North Korea has dialed up its testing activities to a record pace in 2022, testing more than 30 ballistic weapons, including its first intercontinental ballistic missiles since 2017, as it continues to expand its military capabilities amid a prolonged stalemate in nuclear diplomacy.
+North Korea has dialled up its testing activities to a record pace in 2022, testing more than 30 ballistic weapons, including its first intercontinental ballistic missiles since 2017, as it continues to expand its military capabilities amid a prolonged stalemate in nuclear diplomacy.

 Register for free to continue reading